 If you’re a Neflix subscriber who has run out of things to binge-watch or you just want to cancel your membership to save money, there are other options for streaming TV shows and movies online.

-Free Netflix alternatives: Pluto TV vs. Roku Channel vs. Sony Crackle
+Free Netflix Alternatives: Pluto TV vs. Roku Channel vs. Crackle

 Like Netflix and other subscription-based streaming services such as Hulu and Amazon Video, these free services have hundreds of movies, TV shows and documentaries to view.

 After you download the apps, you can start streaming to your TV set within seconds by connecting a supported device.

 The biggest difference between Netflix and the free streaming services that I’ve reviewed is the content itself.
 Netflix offers more original hit shows like “Stranger Things,” “Orange Is the New Black” and “Master of None.”

 The streaming libraries for the free services are more random, but plenty of entertaining options can be found.